youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 - Everything concerning the core service will be set in "/home/the_docker_peon/core/TYPE-OF-SERVICE/SERVICE/".
 - Basic configuration examples (~nginx) will be set in "/home/the_docker_peon/config/TYPE-OF-SERVICE/SERVICE/" in addition to ansible repo.
   - This will allow the execution of generic tests
-  - Naming convention: CONCERNED-IMAGE---DESCRIPTION---ORIGINAL_FILENAME
+  - Naming convention: TYPE---THE-SUB--THE-DOMAIN--EXT---STACK-TYPE--DESC
-    - Ex: tutum---customUser-p8080-php---nginx.conf
+    - Ex: test---test-wordpress--masamune--fr---wordpress--files
-- Services templates (ex: traefik.yml) will not be stored on the host, but in the ansible repository.
-  - ex: ansible/roles/core-reverse-proxy-traefik-generate/templates/traefik.j2
+- All services & stack will be generated locally and uploaded to the server, with an extra timed version for modification history.
+  - Example of files concerned for traefik
+    - Sources files will be .j2 templates:    `ansible/roles/core-reverse-proxy-traefik--generate/templates/traefik.j2`
+      - It's recommanded to manually make an history, or at least comment :)
+    - Local / Generated file:                 `ansible/generated/core/reverse-proxy/traefik/traefik--generated.yml`
+    - Local / History / Generated file:       `ansible/generated/core/reverse-proxy/traefik/traefik--generated-2021-06-03--11h48m36s.yml`
+    - Server / Generated file:                `/home/DOCKER_PEON/core/reverse-proxy/traefik/traefik--generated.yml`
+      - ^ This is the one actually **deployed**
+      - ^ This allow to update the running stacks through the same files (consecutive deploys), and always know which one is running
+    - Server / History / Generated file:      `/home/DOCKER_PEON/core/reverse-proxy/traefik/traefik--generated-{{ currentDateTime }}.yml`

 ### Clients